HOUSING STANDARDISATION

 The Architecture of Regulations and Design Standards

-This research studies affordable housing design outcomes in six contexts: England, Chile, China, Netherlands, Spain and Switzerland.
+This research studies affordable housing design outcomes in six contexts: England; Santiago, Chile; Shenzen, China; Amsterdam, Netherlands; Barcelona, Spain; and Zurich, Switzerland.
 Here, affordable housing is broadly defined as housing that is rented or sold below market rates.
 This often necessitates some form of subsidy, but, as the individual country pages explain, these are not always government-backed subsidies.

 The six contexts analysed have distinct affordable housing provision systems in place.
 These systems can be classified by the types of providers, types of affordable housing (tenure), target groups and financing (subsidies).